 In some cases, to prove the severity of injuries, the treatments undergone by the plaintiff, the reasonability of the tests, findings in the imaging studies, and the necessity of the imaging and surgeries, treating physicians or surgeons can render their expert witness statements.

 Providing their qualifications and experience in the particular field substantiates the expert witnesses’ eligibility and credibility to testify on the topic of dispute.
 An experienced witness expert’s prior testimony would also affirm their statements’ reliability.

-However, keep in mind that if the expert witness could not substantiate his opinions with sufficient evidence, the defendants can seek the court to disqualify the expert witness and his testimony.
-For example, the inconsistencies in the medical documentation and the contradicting medical expert testimony can be a hindrance in getting your claim.
+However, keep in mind that if the expert witness cannot substantiate his opinions with sufficient evidence, the defendants can seek the court to disqualify the expert witness and his testimony.
+For example, inconsistencies in the medical documentation and contradicting medical expert testimony can be a hindrance in getting your claim.
 Choosing the right and reliable witness expert can fortify your claim and aid you in winning the reparation.

 THE ROLE OF THE EXPERT WITNESS IN FINDING FACTS AND ASSESSING CREDIBILITY – Civil Litigation Brief https://t.co/uivQsyQDoh